ory/sdk/clients/client/dart/doc/V0alpha2Api.md

 var api_instance = new V0alpha2Api();
-var flow = flow_example; // String | The Registration Flow ID  The value for this parameter comes from `flow` URL Query parameter sent to your application (e.g. `/registration?flow=abcde`). var cookie = cookie_example; // String | HTTP Cookies  When using the SDK in a browser app, on the server side you must include the HTTP Cookie Header sent by the client to your server here.
-This ensures that CSRF and session cookies are respected. var submitSelfServiceRegistrationFlowBody = new SubmitSelfServiceRegistrationFlowBody(); // SubmitSelfServiceRegistrationFlowBody |
+var flow = flow_example; // String | The Registration Flow ID  The value for this parameter comes from `flow` URL Query parameter sent to your application (e.g. `/registration?flow=abcde`). var submitSelfServiceRegistrationFlowBody = new SubmitSelfServiceRegistrationFlowBody(); // SubmitSelfServiceRegistrationFlowBody | var cookie = cookie_example; // String | HTTP Cookies  When using the SDK in a browser app, on the server side you must include the HTTP Cookie Header sent by the client to your server here.
+This ensures that CSRF and session cookies are respected.

 try {
-    var result = api_instance.submitSelfServiceRegistrationFlow(flow, cookie, submitSelfServiceRegistrationFlowBody);
+    var result = api_instance.submitSelfServiceRegistrationFlow(flow, submitSelfServiceRegistrationFlowBody, cookie);
     print(result);
 } catch (e) {
     print('Exception when calling V0alpha2Api->submitSelfServiceRegistrationFlow: $e\n');